v-xchen-v/Luca_Sim2Real/README.md

 ## Millestone
 ### Can locate the object pos in robot coordiate
 ### Can apply a sim2real a traj approach object and grasp it
+### Make sure object pointcloud is distinguish with ICP